iancleary/nuxtjs-contentful-blog/blog/introduction-to-ci-cd.md

 These are all things that should be relegated to scripts to allow you to free your mind from simple formatting and other draining tasks.
 Let it do that work for you!

-### 4. Push the directory to a remove git repo
+### 4. Push the directory to a remote git repo

 ### 5. Connect Travis-CI to the repo

 ### 6. Make a change to the repo

-Watch the CI process start and complete!
+Watch the CI process start and complete! 😎 It’s very cool to watch the process.
+The key to remember is the repeatability of the test suite.

+Your setup should give you and others confidence that  the code will work under those conditions.
+If it’s an open source repo, there is no taking your word for it.
+The logs are right there!

-### 7. Happy coding with CI pipelines you magnificent person🎉🙌
+### 7. Happy coding with CI/CD pipelines 🎉🙌

 -----